GerarC/Zettelkasten/Resources/Pre process Annotations/ITN Introduction to Networks.md

 -   A company that is providing access to outside suppliers and contractors
 -   A hospital that is providing a booking system to doctors so they can make appointments for their patients
 -   A local office of education that is providing budget and personnel information to the schools in its district

-The figure illustrates the levels of access that different groups have to a company intranet, a company extranet, and the internet.

-A center circle is labeled Intranet and has company only access.
-Surrounding that is another circle labeled Extranet and is accessible by suppliers, customers, and collaborators.
-Surrounding that is another circle labeled the Internet and is accessible by the world.

 # 1.5 Internet Connections
 ## Home and Small Office Internet Connections